skipasnow/fursuit/README.md

-# Kemono Fursuit Maker Index & Analytics Dashboard
+# Kemono Fursuit Maker Index

 Welcome to the **Kemono Fursuit Maker Index**, a comprehensive, data-driven directory and analytics dashboard designed to assist the fursuit community with researching, comparing, and commissioning creators from Asia.
 * **Website URL:** https://skipasnow.github.io/fursuit/